-A Speech and Language Therapist works with the ARP pupils and an Educational Psychologist is allocated to the ARP for regular liaison and review of pupils' progress.
-Specific consideration is given to reviewing the progess of pupils in Year 5, before their transfer to secondary school.
+The ARP works closely with Merton’s Educational Psychology team, where a specific psychologist is allocated to the ARP for regular liaison and review of pupils' progress.
+Specific consideration is given to reviewing the progress of pupils in Year 5, before their transfer to secondary school.

 Communication with parents

 Many of the children travel to school each day on transport provided by the Local Education Authority.
-Home/school communication books provice an opportunity for parents and staff to communicate on a daily basis.
+Home/school communication books provide an opportunity for parents and staff to communicate on a daily basis.
 In addition to the statutory Statement of Education, Health and Care Plan Annual Review meeting, parent review meetings are held each term to discuss each child's progress.
 Parents are welcome to telephone the school at any time.

 Transitions into the ARP are personalised to each child.
 The ARP lead and their new class teacher will visit your child in their current school to meet and observe them.
 They will speak to the adults working with your child and create a transition plan that will best support the change that your child will be experiencing.